 As a member of the U.S. Senate Committee on Environment and Public Works (EPW), Senator Capito advocates for policies that protect vital West Virginia energy and manufacturing jobs and encourage investment in West Virginia’s highway infrastructure.
 The EPW Committee has primary jurisdiction over EPA regulations that have targeted West Virginia energy production.
 As a leader on the EPW Committee, Senator Capito is committed to reining in overreaching EPA regulations and protecting affordable, reliable energy.
+Senator Capito also serves as chairman of the Senate EPW Transportation and Infrastructure Subcommittee, where she leads the committee's efforts in advancing our country's transportation and infrastructure priorities.
 Learn more here.

 The Commerce Committee has some of the broadest jurisdiction in the Senate and oversees many issues that are critical to West Virginia, most notably broadband.
 The Commerce Committee oversees both the Federal Communications Commission and the National Telecommunications and Information Administration.
 Additionally, this committee is involved in the safety of highway, railroads and aviation, as well as science, which all play a critical role in the Mountain State.
 This committee assignment will allow Senator Capito to continue advocating for improved broadband access in West Virginia.
 Learn more here.